 If all of your plugins are the right version, it could still be plugins!
 This time we’re gonna check the configuration files of these plugins.
 This can usually be diagnosed with the console errors being thrown in multicraft.
 Or manually by going through you config.yml files and server.properties to ensure everything is working as you’d hope.
 Remember every setup is unique so take your time and think about it.
 This isn’t just a game, this is a server to run a game.
 You must manage it appropriately.

-If after all this plugin work you are STILL experiencing lag, then chances are you have either a bad world ( non optimized blocks), a bad internet connection, a bad computer, or the most common of all server issues.
+If after all this plugin work you are still experiencing lag, then chances are you have either a bad world ( non optimized blocks), a bad internet connection, a bad computer, or the most common of all, server issues.
 Not enough RAM to run the amount of plugins, world size, and slots you want.
 It’s true, plugins make a game better.
 That’s why advanced mod packs like hexxit and Unleashed are so popular.
 The reality of these collection of plugins though is that they take processing power.
 Usually more than you would think.
-Craftbukkit needs at least 1Gb to run and 1.5Gb to run well.
+Craftbukkit needs at least 2Gb to run and 1.5Gb to run well.
 If you put 15-20 plugins on it though you’ll stress the CPU to need more space and you’ll top out 100%.
-This will happen even faster if the slots are filled and you have a lot fo players connected.
+This will happen even faster if the slots are filled and you have a lot of players connected.
 When this happens there are two things you can do.
 Either go through your plugins and remove the ones you don’t need.
 Or upgrade your server RAM to handle the awesome server you really want to make.